 The following is a list of factors that are influential in hamstring injuries:

 Location of the injury.
-The closer it is to the pelvic origin then the longer it takes to rehabilitate as a rule of thumb.
+The closer it is to the pelvis, the longer it takes to rehabilitate as a rule of thumb.

 Inadequate rehab of previous hamstring tears or history of hamstring injury.